Exo-TiC/ExoTiC-UVIS/docs/source/views/quick_start.rst

   # Step 3: Reject hot pixels with spatial detection
   # Step 3a: Laplacian Edge Detection parameters
-  do_led          True                                        # Bool.
+  do_led          False                                       # Bool.
 Whether to use Laplacian Edge Detection rejection to clean the frames. led_threshold   5                                           # Float.
 The threshold parameter at which to kick outliers in LED.
 The lower the number, the more values will be replaced. led_factor      2                                           # Int.
 The subsampling factor.
 Minimum value 2.
 Higher values increase computation time but aren't expected to yield much improvement in rejection. led_n           2                                           # Int.
 Number of times to do LED on each frame.
 Enter None to continue performing LED on each frame until no outliers are found.